 Also, cocoa will not grow on coral soils, so it cannot be grown on atoll

-If a cocoa tree is to grow well, it needs more than anything else a soil of
+If a cocoa tree is to grow well, it needs more than anything else a soil

-the soil structure by spreading manure and working it
+You can improve the soil structure by spreading manure and working it

 2. Cocoa is grown on a wide range of soil types but soils with moderate

-to high fertility are favoured since fertilizer inputs under traditional
+to high fertility are favoured, because fertilizer inputs under

-a soil pan.
-This will restrict the roots of cocoa and cause a swampy soil
+This will restrict the roots of cocoa and cause a swampy soil.

-If the water table is close to the surface the roots have no room to
+If the water table is close to the surface, the roots have no room to